 Document the accident by taking photos or videos of the accident scene, if you can.
 Some important elements to include are: vehicle damage, debris, environmental damage (such as skid marks or cracked safety barriers), and your visible injuries.

 If the other driver flees the scene, try to remember as many details as possible, including the make, model, and color of their vehicle, and any numbers from their license plate.
+Our car accident lawyers in Denver can use these forms of evidence to strengthen your case and get a fair outcome.

 Call a Denver Auto Accident Lawyer